Nathaniel Paul

 Nathaniel Paul (died July 1839) was a Baptist minister and abolitionist who worked in Albany, New York, Wilberforce Colony in Canada, and traveled to the United Kingdom to raise support to aid African Americans.

-He was a brother of Thomas Paul.
+Nathaniel Paul was born in Exeter, New Hampshire, to the ex-slave Caesar Nero Paul.
+A member of the prominent Paul family of New England, he was brother of Thomas Paul.

 In 1827 he gave a speech celebrating the abolition of slavery in New York.
 His comments included the statement: